Lunar-Mapping-Project/mappings/README.md

 #### Where are the latest mappings?

-The mappings are slowly being migrated to newer versions of lunar client.
+The mappings are slowly being migrated to newer versions of lunar, through the use of [Matcher](https://github.com/sfPlayer1/Matcher)

-You can find 'dirty' or old mappings in the [releases](https://github.com/Lunar-Mapping-Project/mappings/releases) for specific versions of lunar.
+You can find 'dirty' or old mappings in the [releases](https://github.com/Lunar-Mapping-Project/mappings/releases) for specific versions of lunar

 #### How can I contribute?